w3c/N3/grammar/README.md

 It should be relatively straightforward to support additional systems, when they are developed.

-The tool will utilize a `manifest.ttl` file when found; else, it will treat all given files as positive/negative tests.
+The tool will utilize a `manifest.ttl` file when found (or when indicated using the `-mf` flag); else, it will treat all given files as positive/negative tests.
 It will also print all output to file `./test_out.txt`, in addition to showing it on the cmd line.

 To compile the test harness, run `mvn clean package`.
 If all goes well this process should result in separate jar files for each supported system under the `target` folder.
+Note that you can update the grammar (`.g4` file) and then run `mvn clean package` to compile the new lexer and parser, which are part of the test harness.

 Run `java -jar <name>.jar` for usage info.

-Note that you can update the grammar (`.g4` file) and then run `mvn clean package` to compile the new lexer and parser, which are part of the test harness.
+Below, the options are described in a bit more detail.

 There is a distinction between **positive-tests** (i.e., no syntax errors expected) and **negative-tests** (i.e., syntax errors expected).

 - In case a **folder** is given, the program will look for a `manifest.ttl` file that describe the test cases using the [RDF test manifest](https://www.w3.org/TR/rdf11-testcases/) vocabulary.
+Optionally, you can indicate the manifest file using the `-mf` flag.

-  When no manifest is found, the program will simply treat all Turtle / N3 files in the folder as tests (recursively).
+When no manifest is found or given, the program will treat all Turtle / N3 files in the folder as tests (recursively).
 The program will expect a `-pos`/`-neg` flag indicating whether they are positive or negative tests.
 Note that this flag can also be given to override the `manifest.ttl` file within the folder, if any.

 - In case an **individual file** is given, the program will always expect a `-pos`/`-neg` flag to indicate whether it is a  positive or negative test.
 The `-printAST` flag can be added to print the parsed AST.